dathbezumniy/ewc-rpc-node/README.md

     If for some reason script does not download and sets everything up automatically, please refer here for manual https://energyweb.atlassian.net/wiki/spaces/EWF/pages/1013153839/How+to+use+ready-to-go+chain+backup or ping me on discord.

-5. Now we have to wait till validator will be fully synced
+5. Now we have to wait till validator will be fully synced, with db-backup it should only take 15-20minutes max.

     In order to check progress you can use `docker-compose logs -f`